-Like the Welshman, the 26-year-old has missed a number of games due to injury this term, yet the prolific forward has actually been on the pitch for over an hour more, playing 985 minutes to Bale's 921.
+Like Bale, the 26-year-old has missed a number of games due to injury this term, yet the prolific forward has actually been on the pitch for over an hour more, playing 985 minutes to the Welshman's 921.

-Admittedly, the Barcelona man has been the more efficient of the two in all competitions but there is no denying that Bale's impact domestically has been immense, even if his performances in January have been slightly disappointing compared to his excellent figures over the entire 2013-14 campaign to date.
+Admittedly, the Barcelona man has been the more efficient of the two in all competitions, but there's no denying Bale's impact domestically has been immense, even if his performances in January have been slightly disappointing compared to his excellent figures over the entire 2013-14 campaign to date.

-Although the forward sits third in the Madrid goalscoring charts, he has created more goals than any of his team-mates and featured in just 55 per cent of Madrid's games since making his debut against Villarreal (1433 out of 2610 minutes), a number that will drop further following his absence against Espanyol.
+Although Bale sits third in the Madrid goalscoring charts, he has created more goals than any of his team-mates, and featured in just 55 per cent of Madrid's games since making his debut against Villarreal (1433 out of 2610 minutes), a number that will drop further following his absence against Espanyol.

-These figures mean that Bale is only Madrid's 12th most-used player so far this season, behind the likes of Marcelo, Isco, Alvaro Arbeloa and Dani Carvajal, who have all missed plenty of action, too.
+These figures mean Bale is only Madrid's 12th most-used player so far this season, behind players such as Marcelo, Isco, Alvaro Arbeloa and Dani Carvajal, who have all missed plenty of action, too.

 The winger featured for the full 90 minutes on just nine occasions, six of which have come in La Liga, making his performances all the more remarkable.